Berlin’s Christmas markets 2025 – Dates, costs & travel tips

 There’s no doubt that Berlin has so much to offer visitors and since it’s worth considering something different away from the ever-popular Christmas markets.

-The Berlin WelcomeCard mentioned above offers cheap admission to a great range of attractions, such as the spy museum, sight-seeing trips, the tall TV tower and the incredible Air Service Berlin Weltballon – take to the skies to see Berlin from above in a balloon.
+The Berlin WelcomeCard mentioned above offers discounted entrance fees to a great range of attractions, such as the spy museum, sight-seeing trips, the tall TV tower and the incredible Air Service Berlin Weltballon – take to the skies to see Berlin from above in a balloon.
 Yes, really!

-If you love Berlin’s Christmas markets, you could consider visiting Munich for its offering – it’s a real winter wonderland with lots of stalls and lights, and Vienna is another capital worth making the effort to visit with the main market in front of the town hall really impressing.
+If you love Berlin’s Christmas markets, you could consider visiting Munich for its offering.
+This is one of Germany’s most impressive festive markets, with lots of stalls and lights, and Vienna is another capital worth making the effort to visit with the main market in front of the town hall really impressing.

 Budgeting for your Berlin Christmas market trip